What do the ‘i’ and the ‘D’ in DiSC mean?

 The i style

-People with i styles share many similarities with iD-style individuals, but are likely a bit more fast-paced, energetic, and social.
+People with i styles share many similarities with iD-style individuals, but are likely a bit more empathetic, energetic, and social.

 Learn about i styles